-The financial statements of the Company have been prepared in compliance with United Kingdom Accounting Standards, including Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" ("FRS 102"), Financial Reporting Standard 103, "Insurance Contracts" (FRS 103) and the Companies Act 2006.
-The only exception is the requirement of Financial Reporting Standard 102 regarding the presentation of broker balances on a gross basis as explained in Note 4I.
+The financial statements of the Group and the Company have been prepared in compliance with United Kingdom Accounting Standards, including Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" ("FRS 102"), Financial Reporting Standard 103, "Insurance Contracts" ("FRS 103") and the Companies Act 2006.
+The only exception is the requirement of FRS 102 regarding the presentation of broker balances on a gross basis as explained in Note 4I.

-The financial statements have been prepared on the going concern basis as appropriate for a group in run-off, as discussed in the Directors' Report, and are subject to a number of significant uncertainties which are set out in Note 5.
+The Group continues to run-off the business and as not all claims will be crystallised under the Amending Scheme, the financial statements have been prepared on the going concern basis, as discussed in the Directors' Report, and are subject to a number of significant uncertainties which are set out in Note 5.